elsa-workflows/elsa-documentation/v3/src/pages/index.md

 {% quick-links %}

+{% quick-link title="Docker" icon="docker" href="/docs/installation/docker" description="Get up and running with Elsa in no time using our Docker image." /%}

+{% quick-link title="Known Issues and Limitations" icon="warning" href="/docs/getting-started/limitations" description="Learn about the known issues and limitations of Elsa." /%}

 {% quick-link title="Installation" icon="installation" href="/docs/installation/packages" description="Begin with our step-by-step guides to set up your system and install the necessary libraries." /%}

 {% quick-link title="Activity Library" icon="presets" href="/docs/activity-library/branching" description="Dive into the diverse activity library and discover the building blocks of your workflows." /%}